Welcome to NASA UK

 £10 for Students

-£50 for a NPO-funded Company
+£50 for an NPO-funded Company

 What do you get?

-- Your company profile on this website, linked to your website
+- Your company profile on this website, linked to your website.

-- Added to the Map of Members
+- Added to the Map of Members.

-- Join our email group
+- Join our email group.

-- Ask NASA for help or advice on issues
+- Ask NASA for help or advice on issues.

-- Engagement with other NASA members
+- Engage with other members.

 NASA UK is a membership organisation, run by its members.
 It aims to support and develop the professional practice of UK based outdoor artists by:

-- Sharing information and opportunities
+- Sharing information and opportunities.

-- Running network, learning and sharing events
+- Running network, learning and sharing events.

-- Offering a forum for peer support and discussion of current issues
+- Offering a forum for peer support and discussion of current issues.

-- Undertaking research and professional developmental projects
+- Undertaking research and professional developmental projects.

-- Advocating for the sector and networking with key organisations
+- Advocating for the sector and networking with key organisations.

-- Engaging in national strategy and policy discussions
+- Engaging in national strategy and policy discussions.

 Log-in here to access the Members’ Area